Vortiporius

 As a legendary king in Geoffrey of Monmouth's 12th-century treatment of the Matter of Britain, the Historia Regum Britanniae, Vortiporius was the successor of Aurelius Conanus and was succeeded by Malgo.
 He is not mentioned in the 9th-century Historia Brittonum attributed to Nennius.
 Vortiporius appears in the Irish genealogy given in the 8th-century work The Expulsion of the Déisi, in which his name is given as Gartbuir.
 The pedigree given in the Harley MS 5389, written c.
 1100, is nearly identical, with his name given as Guortepir.
 In the Jesus College MS. 20, he is called Gwrdeber.
 The genealogy in Expulsion says he was a descendant of Eochaid Allmuir ("Eochaid the Foreigner" [literally (from) Overseas]), who is said to have led a sept of the Déisi in their settlement of Dyfed c.
 270.

 A memorial stone was discovered in 1895 near the church of Castell Dwyran in Carmarthenshire bearing a Christian cross and with inscriptions in both Latin and in ogham.
-Dedicated to Voteporigis in the Latin inscription and Votegorigas in ogham, it was immediately assumed that this referred to Vortiporius.
-However, this assumption is refuted by modern linguistic analysis, which notes that the missing 'r' in the first syllable of 'Voteporigis'/'Votegorigas' is significant, and so the stone must be dedicated to a different person.
+Dedicated to Voteporigis in the Latin inscription and Votecorigas in ogham, it was immediately assumed that this referred to Vortiporius.
+However, this assumption is refuted by modern linguistic analysis, which notes that the missing 'r' in the first syllable of 'Voteporigis'/'Votecorigas' is significant, and so the stone must be dedicated to a different person.
+The Latin genitive clearly implies a nominative Voteporix.